simukappu/activity_notification/README.md

 * Notification API (creating notifications, query for notifications and managing notification parameters)
 * Notification controllers (managing open/unopen of notifications, link to notifiable activity page)
 * Notification views (presentation of notifications)
-* Notification grouping (grouping like `"Tom and other 7 people posted comments to this article"`)
+* Grouping notifications (grouping like `"Tom and other 7 people posted comments to this article"`)
 * Email notification
 * Integration with [Devise](https://github.com/plataformatec/devise) authentication